 Getting ready to move?
 Whether its an inter-state, domestic or overseas move, you will want to request quotes from a few moving companies.
+Getting moving estimates is an important part of the process.
 Read our 6 Steps in Hiring an International Mover before you begin this process.
 One of the biggest misconceptions that customers make during the quoting process is thinking that their quote is “binding.”
 In other words, the price estimate you get before the move is the amount you will pay after the move.
 This is not true!
 Why?
 You may ask?
 Because some quotes are binding but most, like 90%, are non-binding.

 It’s important we understand these terms and understand how they can help or hurt us during our moving process and avoid extra costs on moving day.